 Mentoring Matters for Middle Level and Secondary Principals: October

-These lists are intended as a guide—we encourage you to process in your mentor-mentee team to identify other items that may need your attention!
+These lists are intended as a guide and are likely not all-inclusive!
+Process in your mentor-mentee team to identify other items that need to be addressed.